UITools/Glamuo-Engineering/site/content/post.md

 description: We have alot to look forward to.
 With awakening we've been shaken into action..
 ---

-Many food hubs function as simple points of transit for produce from the farmer to the purshaser.
+Many food hubs function as simple points of transit for produce from the farmer (and/or supermarket) to the purchaser.
 Facilitating a hub can help your budget by 10-15% depending upon the hub-farmer agreements reached.

-## A well appreciated history of farms
+## Appreciating the history of farms by evisioning a future for farms

 Many farms are just waiting to come together into action.
 Good connection between farmers and the community.